 Thanks to modern technologies, the glass in your windows can boost energy efficiency.
 And that doesn’t just mean tinting your windows.
-Multiple-pane choices, various varieties of glazing, gas fills and even the method used to install the glass can help you save money on your energy bills all year long, regardless of the weather.
+Multiple-pane choices, various sorts of glazing, gas fills, and even the method used to install the glass can help you save money on your energy bills all year long, regardless of the weather.

 Get to Know the ENERGY STAR® Basics